changkaizhao/changkaizhao.github.io/_posts/2018-7-11-How-to-save-numpy-array-to-tfrecord-and-load-by-TFSlim-dataset-pipeline?.md

 ---
 layout: post
-title: How to save numpy array to tfrecord and load by TFSlim dataset pipeline?
 ---

 This tutorial shows how to save numpy array to `tfrecord` file (a tensorflow dataset format), and load numpy array from tfrecord with `TFSlim` dataset pipeline.